waw-muzik/rfcs/active-rfcs/0004-api-versioning.md

 In backend, in our routers, we will need to check this header before do something in the ednpoint, so we will need to make a Factory that manage this behaviour.

-For now, requests that doesn't have this header, will be redirect to the first version of our API.
-This approach will be for now, because in the future, when we will remove this 1 version, requests that doesn't have this header, will be redirect to the lastest version
+For now, requests that don't have this header will be redirected to the first version of our API.
+This approach will be for now, because in the future, when we will remove this 1 version, requests that don't have this header, will be redirected to the latest version

 # Drawbacks